Eduworks/ec/ec.ui.framework/readme.txt

 send specific messages and/or retrieve data from the server.
 Recommended written with ST-JS Java for easy access to Eduworks ST-JS Java LEVR Libraries.
 - 'View' classes manage HTML generation, browser event handlers, DOM manipulation, and error handling/display on the web page.
-Recommended defined with ST-JS Java but implemented in JavaScript for close connection with the jQuery and DOM APIs.
+I recommended defining them and their html files in ST-JS Java but then implementing event handlers and data display in JavaScript for close connection with the jQuery and DOM APIs.
 - 'Model' classes are used to wrap the data/objects retrieved from the database.
 They contain fields for each of the typical properties of the object type and also can contain methods that interact with the server to manipulate or retrieve information related to the data contained in the instance.
 Recommended written with ST-JS Java for Object